 The main rules for flow selection in X-Plane are:

-• Only one flow may be running at a time.
+Only one flow may be active at a time.

-• The first flow in which all of its rules “pass” is selected.
+The first flow in which all of its rules pass is selected.
+No further rules are considered.

-This means flows should be arranged in WED so that the ideal, most-used flow is first.
-It will be picked the majority of the time and will only be bypassed if it absolutely cannot be used.
+This means flows should be arranged in WED with care, and generally with the most selective flow first.
+Where multiple general flows exist, they should be arranged with the most efficient first.
 In our KBOS example, you would want to arrange the flows in WED in the order they’re listed above (ordered by high to low efficiency).

 Flow basics & rules

-• Restrictions that control whether the flow can be used at any given time in the sim (time & wind rules).
+Restrictions that control whether the flow can be used at any given time in the sim (time, vis & wind rules)

 Runway Use Rules

-Each flow has one or more “runway use” that describes a particular runway with use restrictions.
+Each flow has one or more “Runway Use” entry that describes a particular runway with use restrictions.
+These can be added in WED by selecting a flow and using the “Airport→Create Runway Use” menu.

-• Departure frequency for aircraft departing from this runway using this rule
+Departure frequency for aircraft departing from this runway using this rule (mobile X-Plane only)

-Flows also have a “pattern” runway for VFR traffic patterns, but X-Plane ignores the Pattern Runway and Pattern Direction fields on flows because we don’t support VFR traffic patterns yet.
+Flows also have a “pattern” runway for VFR traffic patterns.
 You must still include a runway use – just having the traffic pattern runway will not make that runway used.
 (The VFR pattern runway on the flow doesn’t tell us what kinds of planes use the runway, etc.)

 The runway use rule for the pattern runway should include both arrivals and departures.
 But do not set a flow to allow arrivals (or departures) on both ends of a runway, or you risk head on collisions!
 For example, do NOT arrive on 4R AND arrive on 22L.
 In the majority of cases, if a runway allows arrivals and departures at the same time they will go the same direction and use the same runway.